Mushinako/pihole-addons/README.md

 Some script addon to pihole console commands.
 Note that these need to be run with necessary permissions to edit `gravity.db` (default in `/etc/pihole/gravity.db`)

-Scripts in `p38` target Python version is 3.8.
-For 3.5-3.7 use `p35`.
+~~Scripts in `p38` target Python version is 3.8.
+For 3.5-3.7 use `p35`.~~ Python versions are handled.
 Versions under 3.5 are not tested and therefore not guaranteed to work.

 **Always backup your `gravity.db` before using this script or you may risk losing data!!!**